aoineko-fr/CMSXbin/README.md

   -skip F S     Skip binary data from 'F' address to a 'S' size
-                Value can be hexadecimal (format: 0xFFFF) or decimal Can be invoked multiple times to skip several sections -ascii        Display ASCII code of each line (only for 8-bits data) -ad           Display decimal address offset of the first element of each line -ax           Display hexadecimal address offset of the first element of each line -h            Display the help
+                Value can be hexadecimal (format: 0xFFFF) or decimal Can be invoked multiple times to skip several sections -ascii        Display ASCII code of each line (only for 8-bits data. default: false) -ad           Display decimal address offset of the first element of each line -ax           Display hexadecimal address offset of the first element of each line -pt3			Extract PT3 header information and add it as comment (default: false) -at X         Data starting address (can be decimal or hexadecimal starting with '0x') -def			Add define before data structure (only for C language. default: false) -h            Display this help
 ````